 Charter Connections Academy prepares students to seamlessly transition into the Community College system, vocational training, the Military, or employment.
 We provide high quality small group instruction classes, tutoring, and Independent Study courses so that students are able to earn a High School Diploma or G.E.D.
 We teach students to effectively use emerging technologies and learning systems, and we prepare students to manage their own time and resources.
 We provide the meaningful direction, academic support, and academic and career counseling to help ensure students successfully transition to their next phase in life.

 Our curriculum conforms to the California State Standard.
 We design each course to meet the standards and also to work within the non-traditional 5 days per week class environment.
 For example, we use a college level Introductory Algebra text rather than a High School text because it is written with more information, explanations, and problems which are more appropriate for students not going to a class every day.
 We make concerted effort to apply a variety of technologies and modes of learning into all of our courses so that students can understand the material better and see the academic and real-life applications.

 For most of our non-classroom based independent study courses, we use Compass Learning, an online curriculum.

 Classes run Tues/Thurs for 9th and 10th grade students, Mon/Wed for 11th and 12th grade students.
 Each class is 55 minutes.
-Assigments are given in class and expected to be completed by the next class period.
-Late assignments are not given credit unless there is a valid medical excuse.
+Assignments are given in class and expected to be completed by the next class period.
+Late Assignments are not given credit unless there is a valid medical excuse.